Youth + Social Change for Youth as Artists

-Tools for Youth Engagement through Art
+Tools for Youth + Social Change through Art

 Education — Art cannot be trained.
 Instead, all forms of art can require intensive study, deep and critical feedback, and thoughtful reflection on one’s craft.
 Youth who learn to learn about the Arts can benefit their own skills and build the culture of their communities through education.

 Apprenticeships — While traditional in many of the Arts, apprenticeships can take a new form when conducted as equitable youth/adult partnerships.
 Suddenly, youth can gain powerful new perspectives while informing adults about the value, position and meaning of their art.

 Self-Publishing — Platforms that allow youth to create art on their own terms for their own ends can be empowering on many levels.
 Working with adults as partners can enrich this too, by providing everyone involved with substantive reflection and guidance on their arts.

 Other tools are out there, too – share your thoughts in the comments below!
 For more information about how Freechild Institute can support youth + social change in the Arts in your community or organization, contact us.